Kemerd/LidarAGL/emulator/README.md

   (mode → start-alt → volume), playing the same spoken prompts and preview tones the firmware would.
 The level order and timing match `run_config_menu()`.
-- **Voice clarity** — when callouts are enabled the presence tone sits a steady **−1 dB** lower so the numbers read clearer, and ducks with a fast-attack / slow-release envelope under each callout — both mirrored from `audio.c`.
+- **Voice clarity** — when callouts are enabled the presence tone sits a steady **−1 dB** lower so the numbers read clearer, and ducks with a **sidechain compressor** that follows the voice's actual loudness (so the tone eases down *with* each word instead of clipping its leading edge) — both mirrored from `audio.c` (the emulator runs the same one-pole follower over each clip).
 - **Taxi-back disarm** — sit on the ground for **30 s** and the box disarms as if rebooted; the next takeoff is silent until you climb back through **ARM** (a quick touch-and-go inside the window keeps the callouts armed).